Domain-Driven Design

 • Domain layer: The core of the application, where the business logic resides.

-• Infrastructure layer: The external systems that the application interacts, like persistence, messaging, etc.
+• Infrastructure layer: The external systems that the application interacts with, like persistence, messaging, etc.

 Domain driven